eniware-org/eniware-dev-db/docs/_sources/configure-db.rst.txt

       sudo service postgresql restart

-From the **eniware** OS user navigate to the ``/home/eniware/git/org.eniware.central/eniware-db-setup/postgres/`` directory and run the following command:
+From the **eniware** system user navigate to the ``/home/eniware/git/org.eniware.central/eniware-db-setup/postgres/`` directory and run the following command:

 .. code::